Lydia Hoyt Farmer: Early life and education

 Lydia Hoyt was born in Cleveland, Ohio, on July 19, 1842.
 (Note: Rose (1914) records the date of birth as July 19, 1843.)
 Her father was the Hon.
 James Madison Hoyt (1815–1895), of Cleveland.
 Ohio.
 Her mother was Mary Ella Beebe, daughter of Alexander M. Beebe, LL.
 D. of New York.
 Her father practiced law before he engaged in the real estate business, with large and lucrative results.
 He was a member of the First Baptist Church in Cleveland, and for twenty-five years, superintendent of its Sunday School.
 For twenty years he was president of the Ohio Baptist State Convention, and for many years president of the American Baptist Home Mission Society.
 In 1870, he was elected a member of the Ohio State Board of Equalization.
 In 1871 he visited Europe, and was the author of Glances on the Wing at Foreign Lands.
 He was honored by Denison University with a degree in LL.
 D., and subsequently, for twenty years Mr. Hoyt served as a lay preacher in Baptist, Congregational and Presbyterian pulpits, accepting no pay for his services.
 Her siblings who reached adulthood included Rev. Dr. Wayland Hoyt, of Minneapolis, James H. Hoyt, of Cleveland, Colegate Hoyt, of New York, and Elton Hoyt, of Minnesota.

-Of such a parentage it would only be natural that Farmer would receive the best educational advantages, and having a special fondness and aptitude for the arts, her tastes and inclinations were indulged to their fullest bent.
+Due to her status, Farmer received educational advantages that allowed her to express fondness aptitude in the arts.
 Unlike many children of the wealthier class, she improved and made use of the talents given to her, while thoroughly educated in music, art and literature.